greenideas/school-notes/2012/Fall/Torts/Torts Class Notes.markdown

 	* **AND** severe emotional distress
 * Recklessness: D knew of a risk that his behavior would bring about emotional distress and doesn't do anything to mitigate that risk
 * IIED for public figures must be a false statement of fact

+* 3rd parties have an IIED cause of action if:
+	* the behavior is directed at a member of P's immediate family while P is present.
+	* the behavior is directed at any 3rd party if P's emotional distress results in bodily harm.

+## Defenses to Intentional Torts
+* Complaint
+	* e.g.: Battery > (1) Act; (2) Intent to contact; (3) Contact results
+	* π's burden
+* Answer/Motion to dismiss
+	* Challenge the facts.
+"That never happened."
+	* Affirmative defenses
+	* ∂'s burden.

+### Self-defense
+* Use of reasonable force to defend against harmful or offensive contact (battery) or confinement
+* **AND** Amount of force used in defense must be proportional the force used in the threat.